 Step 8 – WordPress Install Details

 Select the checkbox for ‘show advanced options’ to reveal the fields for filling in your WordPress website title, username and choosing a secure password.
-The website title should be the name of your website or business and will display as your default website title on the pages after install has completed.
-You will need these details to login to your WordPress admin dashboard.
+The website title should be the name of your website or business and will display as your default website title on the pages after the install has completed.
+You will need these details to log in to your WordPress admin dashboard.

 Step 9 – Installation Process

 The next page will show that WordPress is being installed and you will be notified once it is complete.